-If a Moving Company Causes Damage Can the Company Be Sued?
-A Mover May Be Legally Liable For Damage to Homes or Buildings That Occurs During the Moving...Learn More
+Are Movers Legally Liable For Damage?
+A Mover May Be Legally Liable For Damage to Homes or Buildings That Occurs During the Moving Process As Well As Damage...Learn More

 The tort of barratry involves the misuse of legal process whereas a person without standing in legal proceedings gets involved merely for the purpose of...Learn More

 Breach of confidence involves the wrongful use of information that was openly shared with the party that subsequently misuses the secret information.Learn More